The Learning Centre:

 #9: Never pay full price.

-From smaller items such as groceries to bigger purchases like appliances and electronics—it pays to wait for sales and always comparison shop.
-In the case of furniture and appliances, another way to save is to ask if the store has any display or floor models for sale.
+From smaller items such as groceries to bigger purchases like appliances and electronics—it pays to wait for sales and to always comparison shop.
+You can also save on furniture and appliances by buying display or floor models.
 Sales associates may also have some wiggle room to lower the price, so don’t be afraid to negotiate.
 Also consider shopping at discount stores and local markets for further savings.

 #10: Get educator-specific advice.